-The House Dress Is The Fashion Statement Of 2020
+Don't Sweat(pants) It.
+The House Dress Is Here To Rescue 2020

 "She would not wear my dresses," Banner says.
 "She likes clothes to be more fitted, more tailored.
 She just didn't get it."

-But on Banner's recent visits to her parents, there was her mother, lounging in a spacious Dwell & Slumber special — converted into a house-dress believer by the homebound pandemic life.
+But on Banner's recent visits to her parents, there was her mother, lounging in a spacious Dwell & Slumber special — converted into a house-dress believer during the pandemic.

 "My dad says, 'She won't wear anything else — what have you done?' " Banner says with a laugh.
 "I do finally feel victorious."

 Fashion psychologist Karen says an outfit can serve a higher purpose if it helps you express your mood, lift your spirits or save you the need for extra decisions.
-In the hamster wheel of quarantine life — with all the mask-wearing, and hand-sanitizing, and social-distancing — maybe the house dress is a triple promise:
+In the hamster wheel of housebound life — with all the mask-wearing and hand sanitizing and social distancing — maybe the house dress is a triple promise:

-It might comfort you if you're down, hold you up if you're content, and ease choice with a single look that can take you from a nap to a business call, to the backyard, to a nice dinner.
+It might comfort you if you're down, hold you up if you're content and ease choice with a single look that can take you from a nap to a business call, to the backyard, to a nice dinner.

 "I put it on and ... had some work to do, and I sat outside on a screened-in porch and just felt like finally some peace had rolled over me after many months of not being at peace," says Lauren Niimi, a school administrator, baker, artist and mom to three boys from Chicago.